Atlas Air Boeing 747 cargo plane makes emergency landing after engine fire | Business

 The Federal Aviation Administration (FAA) and National Transportation Safety Board are investigating.
 The FAA said a post-flight inspection showed a softball-size hole above the engine, while the NTSB said it "has opened an investigation and is collecting information to evaluate and determine scope of the investigation."
 Unverified videos on social media platform X showed flames shooting out of the left wing of the aircraft while in flight.

+"On the interior of that engine there are a lot of rotating parts including blades," Cox said.
+"An engine is designed to try and contain a blade separation and they do testing and certification for it.
+But it does happen that you get an uncontained failure.
+When you do, it does elevate the investigative significance of it."
+Cox said incidents of uncontained engine failures, like a 2018 Southwest Airlines flight where a passenger was partially sucked out the window are coming under increased scrutiny.

+Investigators will be looking at questions like the age of the engine and its maintenance record.
+Boeing said it is supporting Atlas and "the NTSB investigation into this incident."

 The Atlas Boeing 747-8 is eight years old, according to the FAA and is powered by four General Electric GEnx engines.
-GE Aerospace said is providing technical assistance to the FAA and the NTSB as they investigate.
+GE Aerospace said it is providing technical assistance to the FAA and the NTSB.

 The engine failure comes against the backdrop of two high-profile jetliner accidents this year.
 An Airbus A350 passenger plane operated by Japan Airlines collided with a Coast Guard aircraft in Tokyo, killing five crew members on Jan.
 2.